mdfnam/QnA/Kinds of Words in Arabic.md

 - `I` : It is an ism as it contains a meaning in itself, representing myself, and is not bound by time.
 - `ate` : It is a fi'l as it conveys meaning and is also linked with time since it is in the past tense.
 - `an` : It is a harf that conveys meaning only when followed by a word (noun).
-- `apple` : It is an ism as it contains a meaning in itself, representing the object, and and is timeless.
+- `apple` : It is an ism as it contains a meaning in itself, representing an eating object, and is timeless.
 - `yesterday` : It is an ism again. *Explanation:* It is not a fi’l, instead, it is the name of the day.
 The word 'yesterday' refers to the day that preceded today.
 It is not stuck in that time, rather, it is the name for a specific time.
 Therefore, it is an ism.

 ### Mapping Parts of Speech